Breisgau

-The Breisgau ([ˈbʁaɪsɡaʊ]) is an area in southwest Germany between the Rhine River and the foothills of the Black Forest.
+The Breisgau ([ˈbʁaɪsɡaʊ]) is an area in southwest Germany extending along the Rhine River and enveloping portions of the Black Forest.
 Part of the state of Baden-Württemberg, it centers on the city of Freiburg im Breisgau.
 The district of Breisgau-Hochschwarzwald, which partly consists of the Breisgau, is named after the Black Forest area.
 Parts of the Breisgau are also situated in the political districts of Freiburg im Breisgau and Emmendingen.

 History

-In earlier times, the Breisgau was known as Breisachgau, meaning the county around the town of Breisach on the east bank of the Rhine.

 The earliest historically attested inhabitants were Celts.
 In Roman times, the area was part of the province of Germania Superior, but after the rupture of the limes Germanicus in 260, the area was settled by the Alemanni.
 It remained a part of Alemannia throughout the Early Middle Ages and was a buffer zone between the central Alemannic lands and Alsace, which was less strongly colonized by the Alemanni.

-In the mid-9th century, it was a march-like county guarding the frontier with southern Lotharingia and Alsace.
+The name of the region goes back to Carolingian times, when most of modern Germany was divided into Gaue, territorial divisions similar to shires or counties.
+The Breisgau was then known as Breisachgau, meaning the Gau around the town of Breisach on the east bank of the Rhine.
+In the mid-9th century, it was a march-like territory guarding the frontier with southern Lotharingia and Alsace.
 In 859, it was bestowed on Charles the Fat, the son of King Louis I, a sign of its importance.

-In the 10th century, the Breisgau was a county within the Duchy of Swabia, ruled by the Zähringen family.
-In the 12th century, they detached themselves from Swabia, establishing the Margraviate of Baden.
+In the 10th century, the Breisgau was within the Duchy of Swabia and ruled by the Zähringen family.
+In 1092 the Zähringer Berthold II claimed the Swabian ducal title but had to relinquish it to the Staufer Frederick I in 1098; Berthold and his heirs would instead be known as the Dukes of Zähringen.
 In the Breisgau, the dukes of Zähringen founded Freiburg, which became their chief city.
+In 1218 the ducal Zähringen line died out and the Breisgau passed to the House of Baden, another Zähringer line (descended from Berthold II's brother Herman) who had also detached themselves from Swabia in the 12th century as the Margraviate of Baden.
+Within Baden Freiburg was ruled by the Counts of Freiburg from the mid-13th century until 1368.